ShengHuaWu/Vapor3Series/Relationship/README.md

 }
 ```
 This computed property returns `Fluent`'s generic `Parent` type, and it uses `parent(_:)` function to retrieve the parent which is pet's user.
-Swift to `PetsController.swift` and add a new route handler under `deleteHandler`.
+Then swift to `PetsController.swift` and add a new route handler under `deleteHandler`.
 ```
 func getUserHandler(_ req: Request) throws -> Future<User.Public> {
     return try req.parameters.next(Pet.self).flatMap(to: User.Public.self) { (pet) in